-Santa Clara University offers undergraduate degrees leading to the bachelor of arts (B.A.), bachelor of science (B.S.), and bachelor of science in commerce.
-The College of Arts and Sciences offers the B.A. degree and the B.S. degree in 36 subject areas and includes the graduate program in pastoral ministries, through which it offers the master of arts (M.A.) degree in catechetics, pastoral liturgy, spirituality, and liturgical music.
+Santa Clara University offers undergraduate degrees leading to bachelor of arts (B.A.), bachelor of science (B.S.), and bachelor of science in commerce (B.S.C.) degrees.
+The College of Arts and Sciences offers the B.A. degree and the B.S. degree in 33 subject areas and includes the graduate program in pastoral ministries, through which it offers the master of arts (M.A.) degree in catechetics, pastoral liturgy, spirituality, and liturgical music.
 The Leavey School of Business offers the B.S. degree in commerce with majors in eight subject areas.
-The School of Engineering offers a B.S. degree with majors in seven subject areas.
+The School of Engineering offers a B.S. degree with majors in eight subject areas.
 A variety of interdisciplinary and discipline-based minors are also offered for undergraduates.

-The School of Law offers programs leading to the degrees of juris doctor (J.D.) and master of laws (LL.M.).
+The School of Law offers programs leading to the degrees of Juris Doctor (J.D.) and master of laws (LL.M.).
+A broad curriculum also includes business and commercial law, taxation, criminal law and trial advocacy, environmental law, estate planning, labor law, health law, legal writing and research, as well as opportunities for externships, clinical work, and professional skill development.
 J.D. students may earn certificates of specialization in high technology law, international law, and public interest and social justice law.
-LL.M students may earn master of laws in intellectual property or U.S. law.
-A broad curriculum also includes business and commercial law, taxation, criminal law and trial advocacy, environmental law, estate planning, labor law, health law, legal writing and research, as well as opportunities for externships, clinical work, and professional skill development.
+LL.M. students may earn master of laws degrees in intellectual property or U.S. law.

 The Leavey School of Business offers graduate programs leading to the master of business administration (MBA) degree with coursework in accounting, economics, finance, management, marketing, and operations management and information systems (OMIS).
-The business school also offers graduate programs leading to the master of science in information systems (MSIS), business analytics, supply chain management, or finance.
+The MBA can be done part-time on campus and online.
+The business school also offers graduate programs leading to the master of science in information systems, business analytics, marketing, or finance & analytics.
+A 4+1 degree program aimed at seniors is available for the MS programs in information systems, business analytics, and finance & analytics.
 In conjunction with the law school, the business school also offers joint degree programs leading to a J.D./MBA and J.D./MSIS.

-The School of Engineering offers graduate programs leading to the master of science (M.S.) degree in applied mathematics, bioengineering, civil engineering, computer science and engineering, electrical engineering, engineering management, mechanical engineering, software engineering, and sustainable energy; and the engineer's degree in computer science and engineering, electrical engineering, and mechanical engineering.
+The School of Engineering offers graduate programs leading to the master of science (M.S.) degree in applied mathematics; bioengineering; civil, environmental, and sustainable engineering; computer science and engineering; electrical engineering; engineering management; mechanical engineering; software engineering; and sustainable energy; and the engineer's degree in computer science and engineering, electrical engineering, and mechanical engineering.
 The engineering school also offers the doctor of philosophy (Ph.D.) degree in computer science and engineering, electrical engineering, and mechanical engineering.

 The Jesuit School of Theology (JST) is one of only two Jesuit theological centers in the United States operated by the Society of Jesus, as the order of Catholic priests is known.
 It is one of only two Jesuit theological centers in the country that offer three ecclesiastical degrees certified by the Vatican Congregation for Catholic Education, and it also offers four advanced theological degrees certified by the Association of Theological Schools.
 In addition, JST offers a spiritual renewal program for clergy, religious, and lay people, and conducts an annual Instituto Hispano that offers a certificate program to advance Hispanic leadership in the pastoral life of the church.